 - See other resources.

-Employers with more than 50 employees are required to provide two hours of sexual harassment prevention training to all supervisory employees every two years.
-More information on this required training can be found on DFEH’s website.
+Employers of 5 or more employees are required to provide sexual harassment prevention training to all supervisory and nonsupervisory employees.
+More information on this required training can be found on CRD’s website.